KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Press Coffee, Crepes, and Cocktails

 I love [Press Coffee, Crepes, and Cocktails](https://pressccc.com/).
 It's a short walk south of the downtown and well worth it.
 It's a coffeehouse specializing in savory and sweet crepes.
-The space has a bright, energectic vibe and the food and coffee are very high quality.
+The space has a bright, energetic vibe and the food and coffee are very high quality.

 First time eating avocado toast...
 I went big!
 This was gourmet quality, for sure.
 The seasonal salted pistachio mocha latte was to die for.
 ![](djangocon-us-2024-recap-images/press-crepe-company-avocado-toast.jpg)